IgniteUI/igniteui-docfx/kr/components/map_binding_multiple_data_sources.md

 ### Creating Data Sources

-Create data sources for all geographic series that you want to display in the `XamGeographicMap`.
+Create data sources for all geographic series that you want to display in the `IgxGeographicMap`.
 For example, you can the use[WorldConnections](map_resources_world_connections.md) script.

 ### Overlaying Flights

-Create first `GeographicPolylineSeries` object with flight connections between major airports and add it to `IgxSeriesComponent` collection of the `XamGeographicMap`.
+Create first `GeographicPolylineSeries` object with flight connections between major airports and add it to `IgxSeriesComponent` collection of the `IgxGeographicMap`.

 ### Overlaying Gridlines

-Create second `GeographicPolylineSeries` object with geographic gridlines and add it to `IgxSeriesComponent` collection of the `XamGeographicMap`.
+Create second `GeographicPolylineSeries` object with geographic gridlines and add it to `IgxSeriesComponent` collection of the `IgxGeographicMap`.

-Create `GeographicSymbolSeries` object with geographic gridlines and add it to `IgxSeriesComponent` collection of the geographic `XamGeographicMap`.
+Create `GeographicSymbolSeries` object with geographic gridlines and add it to `IgxSeriesComponent` collection of the geographic `IgxGeographicMap`.